Share

 USDA Symbol: EYTE

-Texas kidneywood is an unarmed, much-branched shrub, 3-10 ft. tall, with an open, airy structure.
-A many-branched shrub with an open crown and gland-dotted, aromatic, resinous leaves and flowers.
-Its 3-4 in. spikes of white flowers are fragrant, as are the deciduous, finely divided leaves.
-Leaves up to 3 1/2 inches long, consisting of a central axis and as many as 40 small leaflets, each about 1/4 inch long, pungent when crushed.
-Flowers white, small, with a delicate fragrance, arranged in spikes up to 4 1/2 inches long at the ends of branchlets, appearing intermittently from May to October.
+Texas kidneywood is an unarmed, much-branched shrub, 3-10 ft. tall, with an open, airy structure and gland-dotted, aromatic, resinous leaves and flowers.
+Its spikes of white flowers are fragrant, as are the deciduous, finely divided leaves.
+Leaves up to 3-1/2 inches long, consisting of a central axis and as many as 40 small leaflets, each from about 1/4 - 1/2 inch long, pungent when crushed.
+Flowers white, small, with a delicate fragrance, arranged in spikes up to 4-1/2 inches long at the ends of branchlets, appearing intermittently from May to October, especially after rains.
 Fruit a pod about 3/8 inch long, often with a threadlike tip.
 Seed pods are somewhat persistent.

-This tree and its relative Kidneywood (E. polystacha) were once used in remedies for kidney and bladder ailments, hence the name.
+This tree and its relative, the more westerly E. orthocarpa, were once used in remedies for kidney and bladder ailments, hence the name.

 From the Image Gallery